marczz/mzlinux_pages/pim/barcode.md

     a python library to read difficult and tricky QR codes.

 # Barcode/QRcode online services
+All online services which are hosted externally are insecure; your data is sent to the site and can be read there.
+This can be acceptable for generation of QR code, because it you can use them only for non critical data.
+But for scanning this should be avoided.
+Moreover if you want a live scan the app ask for controlling your camera; which is very dangerous.

+It does not apply to javascript applications which run in the browser, If the browser does not leak information.

+So for scanner I refer only to in-browser javascript application, if you want something else a web search for "QR Code scan" gives a lot of results.

+At least for scanning it is easy and more convenient to do it on either a mobile android or ios, or on linux.

 -   [QR Code Generator - Thonky.com](https://www.thonky.com/qrcode/) let you choose the error correction level, the mask pattern, and the version *i.e. the size*.
 -   [QR code generator library live demo